nemolaog/product-explorer/README.md

 # Introduction

 This project is for warmming up my skill and learn tailwind at the same time.
+(Using Tailwind3 because tailwind4 is not Incompatible with vite8)

 # React + Vite